Mohammed-AhmedAF/GUI-DigitalClock/README.md

 * When an alarm event happens, a pin is toggled for a minute.
 Then the alarm notification disappears from the LCD.
 * Set current current time, date and alarm via GUI application.
 * Clear LCD screen with GUI.
+* GUI is working on both Linux and Windows.

 ## Notice
 The packages `python3-tk`, `pyserial` should be installed. tk is used to make the GUI and pyserial is used for UART communication by the GUI app.